Russian, Ukrainian, Turkish Ministers To Meet Thursday - UrduPoint

 "Hope this step will lead to peace and stability," he commented.

+That would be the first outside gathering attended by Lavrov since the beginning of the war with Ukraine as Russia is increasingly isolated by the Western world.

+Ukraine foreign ministry spokesman Oleg Nikolenko told AFP that "the possibility of such a meeting is being considered".

-Turkey is a member of NATO and an ally of Ukraine.
+Turkey is conducting a delicate balancing act.
+It is a member of NATO and a traditional ally of Ukraine.
 But it seeks to maintain good relations with Russia, on which it depends heavily for imports.

+Ankara has not closed its airspace to Russia and shied-away from sanctions on Moscow.

+It however said it was blocking warships from the key Bosphorus and Dardanelles straits in line with a convention that gives it control over the passage of military vessels in the strategic area.